ADKAdrianPL/Underground-Anomalies-Docs/Design Notes/Enviroment/Enviromental Features/Harmful/Enemies/Turret.md

-### An enemy shoots in a single direction, periodicaly.
+### An enemy that shoots in a single direction, periodicaly.

 - Variations may include:
 	- Different rate of fire.